 Students will make a serious attempt at all assessment tasks.
-When a student does not attempt an assessment task, a mark of ZERO will be awarded (see 2.17 above).
+When a student does not attempt an assessment task, a mark of ZERO may be awarded.

-Where the Deputy Principal or Principal deem a student to have made a non-serious attempt, a mark of ZERO will be awarded (see 2.17 above).
+Where the Deputy Principal or Principal deem a student to have made a non-serious attempt, a mark of ZERO may be awarded.